byu26/IT2600Final/gittutorial.md

     * To commit changes, you first need to prepare the changes to be committed using ```git add . ``` or ```git add -A```
     * Next, you'll want to commit the changes using ```git commit -m "commit description"```.
     * Finally, you can push the commit to the master branch or whichever branch you made to edit on.
 To do this, type ```git push -u origin master```.
+* Then all that's left is to refresh the page to see your changes and make other changes as necessary and repeat adding, committing, and pushing the changes to the repository.